The interior of the National Zoo's Bird House viewing area with plants, shrubbery, and informative boards for learning.

 - Smithsonian Magazine

-Quinn Evans led a complex design team that brought together exhibit design by MIG, PCA Global, Biohabitats, Zoo Horticulture Consulting & Design, Belle & Wissell, and Pacific Studio; MEP engineering by Mueller Associates; structural engineering by McMullan & Associates and Simpson Gumpertz & Heger; civil engineering by Gordon; fire protection engineering by GHD; geotechnical engineering by Terracon; cost estimating by RW Brown & Associates; life support engineering by Stantec; vertical transportation consulting by Vertran Enterprises; lighting design by Available Light; soil design by Pine & Swallow Environmental; and acoustics design by Akustiks.
+Quinn Evans led a complex design team that brought together exhibit and habitat design by MIG and Zoo Horticulture Consulting & Design; MEP engineering by Mueller Associates; structural engineering by McMullan & Associates; civil engineering by Gordon; fire protection engineering and AV/IT by GHD; cost estimating by RW Brown & Associates; life support engineering by PCA Global; vertical transportation consulting by Vertran Enterprises; lighting design by Available Light; soil design by Pine & Swallow Environmental; and acoustics design by Akustiks.

 Find more information about the birds on view and how to visit the Bird House at the National Zoo’s Bird House webpage.